canvas-medical/documentation/collections/_api/media.md

               The content attribute is a JSON object that contains metadata about the content and the content itself.
 This is a required value.
 The content object contains three attributes:<br><br>
               • `contentType`: Supported MIME content types are **image/heic**, **image/jpeg**, **image/png**<br>
               • `content`: Base64 string of the media content<br>
-              • `title`: title of the content file<br>
+              • `title`: title of the content file<br><br>
-              • **`extension`: As we are transitioning to the new URL format (static URL), we are enabling an extension to  retain previously used URLs until the transition to the new static URL is finalized.
-Use this extension for backward-compatible URLs until the transition is completed.**
+              **Note: There is a temporary extension that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
+Use this extension for backward-compatible URLs until the migration is completed.**
             type: json
           - name: note
             description: >-